OpenAnsOrg/Plans/README.md

 ## Business Logic
 There are two main approaches available:
 - Create a GUI system for creating formulae in which others can plug in values and find answer
-- Create a system where a formula is essentially and program and whenever someone wants to use a particular formula they can run the program and give the values in input
+- Create a system where a formula is essentially a program and whenever someone wants to use a particular formula they can run the program and give the values in input

 After giving it some thought, I have decided to use a program based solution, because it's accurate, dynamic and will also help the goal of creating a library in certain programming languages that will contain all the formulae defined as a function in that language.